ibm-security-innovation/menagerie/README.md

 config](../../blob/master/environments/generic-ami/confs/engines.json)):

 ```
   - name:           # engine queue name
     workers:        # how many workers listening
     image:          # regserver:port/new-engine-name:tag
     cmd:            # engine activation command inside the container
     mountpoint:     # where the engine expects the input
     sizelimit:      # limit on upload size, bytes
     inputfilename:  # the script should expect a single file as input, by this name
     user:           # UID to execute
-    runflags:   # additional run flag string
+    runflags:       # additional run flag string, embedded as-is into 'docker run' cmd
     timeout:        # on job execution
 ```

 * Pull the engine container in the deployed machine